Boon67/msaccess_table_extract/readme.md

         * Set up a notification mechanism (e.g., using Snowflake stage notifications to a cloud messaging service like AWS SQS or Azure Queue Storage).
         * Create a service (e.g., AWS Lambda, Azure Function) that listens to these notifications.
         * This service should be configured to pull and run your container image, passing the filename of the newly uploaded Access database file as an argument to the container.
+    * **Using a Schedule Task to Run Periodically**
+        * Setup a task to execute the Job Service periodically.
+        * Sample setup code provided in the setup folder.

 5.  **Container Execution in Snowflake (Example using Snowpark Container Services):**